VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

 "sosBend" (int): the SoSBend value for the actor (default: 0)
-	sos angles range from -9 to 9, additionally -10 will cause a flaccid schlong these cause the SoSBendX animation event to be send to the actor, with X being the sosBend value "scale" (float): the scale of the actor (default: 1.0) "scaleHeight" (float): the height against which the heel offset should be scaled (default: 120.748) this can be used to keep the most important part (for example the schlong in a penetrative scene) always at the same height, no matter the heel offset
+	sos angles range from -9 to 9, additionally -10 will cause a flaccid schlong these cause the SoSBendX animation event to be send to the actor, with X being the sosBend value "noStrip" (bool): if true the actor does not get undressed, no matter the actions involved (default: false) "scale" (float): the scale of the actor (default: 1.0) "scaleHeight" (float): the height against which the heel offset should be scaled (default: 120.748) this can be used to keep the most important part (for example the schlong in a penetrative scene) always at the same height, no matter the heel offset